 With an emphasis on collaborative learning, the concentration incorporates collegiality among students, among faculty, and between faculty and students.
 Opportunities are available for learning through teaching and a higher education practicum as well as directed consultation and research.

-Higher Education, Professorate Strand
+Higher Education, Professorate Strand Program of study

 - Common Core, 9 hours

 - Research Core, 15 hours

 - Required Courses, 15 hours including: